treolabs/treopim/docs/en/user-guide/products.md

 Please, note that you can link both root and child categories to the product.
 The only condition is that their root category should be linked to the [catalog](./catalogs.md) to which the given product belongs.

-Product categories can be viewed, edited, or removed via the corresponding options from the single record actions menu on the `PRODUCT CATEGORIES` panel:
+Product category records can be viewed, edited, or removed via the corresponding options from the single record actions menu on the `PRODUCT CATEGORIES` panel:

 ![Categories actions](../../_assets/products/categories-actions-menu.jpg)